Name: Elisa Castillo 67003-179

 Marital status: Widow

-State Raised: came to united states at age 13, been living in dallas since
+State Raised: Came to United States at age 13; have been living in Dallas, TX ever since.

 State Charged: Texas

 Charge: Conspiracy to smuggle at least a ton of cocaine/Conspiracy to commit money laundering

 Sentence: Life Without Parole.
 Elisa Castillo is serving a longer sentence than some of the hemisphere’s most notorious crime bosses.

 The ACLU commented on Elisa’s sentence in 2012:

 … Castillo maintains that she didn’t know she was being used as a pawn in a cocaine trafficking operation between Mexico and Houston.
 Given her alleged role as a low-level player in the conspiracy, it makes sense that she was not privy to — and therefore could not provide — any valuable information to federal agents that could lead to the arrest and prosecution of the leaders or other high-level members of the alleged conspiracy.
 Since she was of no help to the government, Castillo received the harshest sentence of the approximately 68 people involved in the scheme!